 Two weeks ago, I made a whole blood donation for a specific patient who matched my blood type.
 Whole blood donations are much shorter, usually under an hour for the entire process.
 But no matter which type of donation you make, you always get juice and a snack – great cookies! – at the end.
 (Fellow blood donors, which cookies are your favorites?
 I crave the chocolate-chocolate chip ones.)

 Each blood donation also provides a nice little snapshot of your health.
-They’ll check your blood pressure, pulse, temperature, cholesterol and hemoglobin (a protein in red blood cells that carries oxygen).
+They’ll check your blood pressure, pulse, temperature and hemoglobin (a protein in red blood cells that carries oxygen).
 Stanford’s center posts the results in each donor’s online profile, making it easy to track your numbers.